top of page

 EDGE | SOUTH CAR. | 6’1 | 245

-Strengths: Kennard is a long and explosive defender who moves very well in space.
-He shows impressive bend on tape and has a natural fluidity to his game.
-Kennard has a great motor and plays with toughness.
-He’s a natural pass-rusher who can generate pressure with ease Weaknesses: Kennard could still add some mass at the next level.
-Additionally, his pass-rush plan needs to become more developed Bottom Line: Kennard has the explosiveness and toughness to become a solid pass-rusher in the NFL.
+Strengths: Kennard is a long and explosive defender who moves fluidly in space.
+He shows impressive bend on tape and has a natural smoothness to his game.
+Kennard plays with a high motor and toughness, consistently generating pressure as a natural pass-rusher.
+Weaknesses: He could benefit from adding more mass at the next level, and his pass-rush plan still needs development to be more effective against NFL competition.
+Bottom Line: Kennard’s blend of explosiveness, fluidity, and effort gives him the tools to become a solid pass-rusher in the NFL.

 Grade: Round 3